Samkth123/KTH-md/Execution/lecture 7/Lecture 7-bra förelösning.md

 	- CSR issues (working hours, how see smoking ex if you are in robacco industry because people in some countries dont like msoking, osv...)
 - host demand characteristics and segments

+- host indsutry and reactions
+	- host entry barriers
+	- ==history of retaliation of entry== (has anyone else entered this market and what happened to them?
+For example what do existing companies do to new entrants? ex swedish banks did not retaliate against klarna now they are so big)
+	- host vertical structure
+- Host cluster environemnt
+	- network and relationships?
+		- ex certain religion, or some specific family? do suppliers want to work with you or will give you unfair conditions because of their rleationships to existing people

+Gate openers (to get into host industry)
+- vantage point
+	- you are skilled at what you do ex IKEA knows well to set up new store and have supply chains, so they can enter any market without bigger issue.
+- De novo entrant
+	- Means that you are completely new but you are doing it anyway.
+	- Basically a company with a lot of money that know nothing about telekom (3 sverige) and decides to buy all services and competence and start such a company
+- Gate opener
+	- Volvo decided to team up with renault because saw that there was product fit